 The Liquidity Standard makes sure providers have systems and strategies to manage cash flow and financial risks.
-As a provider, you always need to have access to enough cash or cash equivalents to meet your financial obligations, including operating costs and refundable deposits.
-This is known as liquidity.
+As a provider, you should always have the ability to meet your short-term financial obligations, including operating expenses and refundable deposits.
+This is having adequate liquidity.

 Who the Liquidity Standard applies to